 Ability to perform a literature search on the Internet and ability to find professional journal and/or research-based articles.

 Information Management Literacy

-Ability to locate and review specific patient data in various clinical information systems.
+Ability to review specific patient data in a clinical information system.

-Ability to collect clinical data using quality improvement tools.
+Ability to collect raw clinical data using quality tools.